CIAT-DAPA/croppie_web/textEN.md

 ### 2. BANNER
 AI-assisted coffee yield estimation
-Croppie is a mobile app designed to support decision making of smallholder coffee producers.
+Croppie is a picture-based solution designed to support decision making of smallholder coffee producers.
 Download App

 ### 3. CARDS
 #### 3.1 What is it?

-Croppie is a mobile app designed to support decision making of smallholder coffee producers.
-It uses AI to estimate coffee yield and provides recommendations based on the analysis of farmers’ agricultural practices.
+Croppie is a picture-based yield estimate solution designed to support decision making of smallholder coffee producers.
+It leverages AI to quickly estimate coffee yield and provides recommendations based on the analysis of farmers’ agricultural practices.

   - 50% faster than existing methods
   - Offline use